 Replacing the Colorado History Museum, History Colorado Center opened in 2012 in a new LEED-certified building in the Golden Triangle Museum District.
 The new space gave the state's historical society the opportunity to start from scratch, creating new ways to interpret Colorado history.
 Exhibits highlight the courage, persistence, triumphs, tragedies and character of Colorado's first residents, including Native Americans, white and African American settlers, men, women, children, the famous and the infamous.

 Exhibits offer interactive and digital experiences, including a virtual look at sailing off Steamboat's 1915 ski jump, life in a Japanese relocation center during World War II and life in a 1920s farming town.
-Living West, a new core exhibit, tells the stories of Mesa Verde, the Dust Bowl and today's mountains.
-For those mesmerized by the Denver 1860 Diorama, exhibited in the old museum for nearly 75 years, good news: it's in the new center, too. ((303) 866-3682)
+Living West tells the stories of Mesa Verde, the Dust Bowl and today's mountains.
+For those mesmerized by the Denver 1860 Diorama exhibited in the old museum for nearly 75 years, good news: it's here, too. ((303) 866-3682)

 American Museum of Western Art

 The Museum was founded in 2010 as the permanent home for The Anschutz Collection, a formerly private collection of paintings that surveys the art of the American West from the early 19th century to the present.
 The collection, housed in the historic Navarre Building, includes examples of early American expeditionary painting, the Hudson River School, all the way through American Modernism and Abstract Expressionism.
 The paintings are exhibited salon style, floor to ceiling, a nod to the 1880 building and in keeping with the way paintings were often exhibited in the 19th century.
 This means that the majority of the collection can be kept on view permanently.
 Docent-led tours last 1.5 to two hours.
-Self-guided audio tours last about 1.5 hours and take visitors through 33 stops and three floors.
+Self-guided audio tours last about 1.5 hours depending on a visitor's own pace.
 (303.293.2000)

 Denver Art Museum

 Denver Art Museum is highly regarded for its collection of Native American art, which includes over 16,000 pieces from more than 100 tribes across the US.
-The seven-story contemporary building also houses impressive displays of Pre-Columbian and Central American art and textiles, a fascinating Asian collection, and a fine assortment of modern American and European paintings.
+The seven-story North building also houses impressive displays of Pre-Columbian and Spanish Colonial art and textiles, a fascinating Asian collection, and a fine assortment of modern American and European paintings.
 The Architecture, Design and Graphics galleries are notable as well.
-In 2006, the Frederic C. Hamilton Building, a craggy structure of steel and glass designed by renowned architect Daniel Libeskind, opened its doors across 13th Street from the original building.
-The building dramatically increases the museum's gallery and education space while redefining the Denver skyline.
+In 2006, the Frederic C. Hamilton Building, a soaring structure of steel and glass designed by renowned architect Daniel Libeskind, opened its doors across 13th Street from the original building.
+Libeskind's masterpiece, a work of art in itself, dramatically increased the museum's gallery and education space and redefined the Denver skyline.
 (720-865-5000)

 About Christine Loomis